 Additionally, over time we will need to transition from receiving the services that Penn currently provides to performing such services internally.
 The Services Agreement is scheduled to expire on the later of October 19, 2021 or completion of all research and development projects, and unless the Services Agreement is amended, Penn will not be obligated to provide any further services under the Services Agreement after that time.
 In addition, Penn has the right to terminate the Services Agreement in whole at any time with 90 days' notice and to terminate any research and development project being performed under the Services Agreement if the Penn service provider appointed to lead such project is unavailable and Penn is unavailable to find a replacement within 60 days for such service provider.
 Penn also has the right to terminate certain manufacturing services being performed under the Services Agreement with 180 days' written notice.
 From time to time, we may enter into further addenda to the Services Agreement that provide Penn with the right to terminate such addenda with limited notice periods.
-If we do not have adequate personnel and capabilities at the time that we assume responsibilities for such services, we may not be successful in effectively or efficiently transitioning these services from Penn, which could disrupt our business and have a material adverse effect on our financial condition and results of operations.
-Further, we will incur costs relating to establishing our own financial, administrative, information technology and other support functions as well as running and maintaining such functions on a going-forward basis.
+If we do not have adequate personnel and capabilities at the time that we assume responsibilities for such services, we may not be successful in effectively or efficiently transitioning these services from Penn, which could disrupt our business and have a material adverse effect on our functions as well as running and maintaining such functions on a going-forward basis.
 In addition, the process of establishing such functions may distract our management from focusing on business and strategic opportunities and could result in disruptions to our business.
 Even if we are able to successfully transition these services, they may be more expensive or less efficient than the services we are receiving from Penn during the transition period.

-We will rely on third parties, including Penn, to conduct our clinical trials.
+We will rely on third parties to conduct our clinical trials.
 If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may not be able to obtain regulatory approval of or commercialize our product candidates.

 We depend and will continue to depend upon third parties, including independent investigators and collaborators, such as universities, medical institutions, CROs and strategic partners, to conduct our preclinical studies and clinical trials under agreements with us.
-Specifically, we depend on our collaborator, Penn, pursuant to the terms of the Services Agreement, to enroll patients and conduct the DesCAARTes TM Trial at the first clinical trial site, to be located at Penn, in a timely and appropriate manner.
-If Penn does not conduct the trial on the timeline we expect or otherwise fails to support the trial, our clinical trial results could be significantly delayed, thereby adversely impacting our leadership position in the CAAR T industry and our ability to progress additional product candidates.
-Further, although we intend to transition our manufacturing needs to a CDMO and eventually secure our own clinical manufacturing facility, we must currently rely on Penn to manufacture supplies and process our product candidates.
+Specifically, we depend on clinical trial sites to enroll patients and conduct the DesCAARTesTM trial in a timely and appropriate manner.
+If our clinical trial sites do not conduct the trial on the timeline we expect or otherwise fail to support the trial, our clinical trial results could be significantly delayed, thereby adversely impacting our leadership position in the CAAR T industry and our ability to progress additional product candidates.
+Further, although we intend to transition our manufacturing needs to a CMO and eventually secure our own clinical manufacturing facility, we must currently rely on Penn to manufacture supplies and process our product candidates.
 As we open additional clinical trial sites, we expect to have to negotiate budgets and contracts with CROs and study sites, which may result in delays to our development timelines and increased costs.